philosopher31/Hadoop-PageRank-MDA_HW2/readme.md

-## Hadoop-- Page Rank with dead-end data
+## Hadoop - Page Rank with dead-end data

 ![alt tag](equation.PNG)
 With dead-ends data, it needs to be normalized.